• Meeting AP CSP College Board Requirements

 • Project coordination, sprint planning, and stand-ups

-• Real-time player sync for both Boss Battle and PvP
+• In-arena chat for both Boss Battle and PvP modes

-• victory.html with confetti animation and Hall of Champions
+• victory.html with confetti animation, Hall of Champions, and victory stats screen

-• Leaderboard API, Champions API, game completion endpoints
+• Leaderboard API, Champions API, Active Players API, Complete Game and Reset Progress endpoints

 • Autosave mechanism (10s interval) and demo/guest mode